MeganRoberts-dev/march-24-hackathon/README.md

 - Explanation of what the site offers is easy to understand
 - Scenes and sounds work as expected
 - Game is intuitive and fun to play
+- An library of inspirational quotes
 - All content is clear and accessible
 - Features and navigation work as expected
 - Option to learn more about Sadness Not Found and the app
 - Visually Attractive
-- Option to share what a user has found via email
+- Option to share happiness via email

 ### User Stories